Abhishek-Dalvi410/Debiasing-Word-Embedding/README.md

 https://drive.google.com/file/d/1G59RLXTakURUn9nBDkKddXRA1i-c2IQR/view?usp=sharing

 Use the above link to download the pickled biased and de-biased word embeddings.
-The word embeddings have been formatted appropriately to be used in the tensorboard embedding projector
+The word embeddings have been formatted in such a way that they are compatible with the tensorboard embedding projector.

 Commands to visualize:-
 1. tensorboard --logdir runs/biased